Azure/az-hop/docs/tutorials/quickstart.md

 <!-- ./gh-md-toc --insert --no-backup --hide-footer -->

 # Quickstart guide
-This quickstart guide will show you how to build and use an OnDemand HPC cluster on Azure thru the deployment of an simple **Azure HPC On-Demand Platform** environment.
+This QuickStart guide will show you how to build and use an OnDemand HPC cluster on Azure through the deployment of a simple **Azure HPC On-Demand Platform** environment.
 In this light environment, there is no Lustre cluster, no Window Viz nodes. `Az-hop` CentOS 7.9 Azure marketplace images for compute and remote desktop nodes will be used.

 When provisioning a complete `az-hop` environment a deployer VM and a bastion will be included.
 Once deployed, a cloud init script is run from the deployer VM to install and configure all components needed using Ansible playbooks.
-This second step is longer as it needs to install and configure a Domain Control, CycleCloud, OpenOndemand, PBS, Grafana and many others things.
-The use of Ansible will allows this system to be updated and in case of failure the installation to be retried.
+This second step is longer as it needs to install and configure Domain Control, CycleCloud, OpenOndemand, PBS, Grafana and many other things.
+The use of Ansible will allow this system to be updated and in case of failure the installation to be repaired.

 ## Requirements